Wieczysta Kraków: Wieczysta's rise under new ownership

-Wieczysta started the 2022–23 season at the III liga level with two wins, a draw and two defeats.
+Wieczysta started the 2022–23 season in the III liga with two wins, a draw and two defeats.
 On 29 August 2022, after a home tie against Stal Stalowa Wola, coach Franciszek Smuda left the club.
-On 31 August 2022, Wieczysta dropped out of the Polish Cup, suffering a 0–2 defeat in the 1st round match against Radunia Stężyca.
 On 6 September 2022, Dariusz Marzec became Wieczysta's coach, followed by Wojciech Łobodzinski on 22 March 2023.
 His team recorded a disappointing end to the season.
 The key moment turned out to be a series of five out of six matches without a win, which contributed to the loss of the chance for promotion after the penultimate round, when promotion to the II liga was secured by Stal Stalowa Wola, and Wieczysta was further surpassed by Avia Świdnik, falling to third place in the table before the last round of the III liga.
 In the last match of a disappointing season, to make up for it, Wieczysta won the final of the Małopolska Polish Cup against Spójnia Osiek-Zimnodół 5–0, which guaranteed their participation in the 2023–24 Polish Cup at the central level.
-On 14 June 2023, the authorities of Wieczysta parted ways with coach Łobodziński, on 15 June 2023 announcing the hiring of Maciej Musiał, who signed a one-year contract.
+In June 2023, Wieczysta replaced Łobodziński with Maciej Musiał, who signed a one-year contract.

 Wieczysta strengthened their squad for the 2023–24 campaign with the arrival of former Poland internationals Michał Pazdan, Rafał Pietrzak and Jacek Góralski, as well as veteran players Saša Živec and Christoph Knasmüllner.
 After suffering a 1–0 loss in the first round of the 2023–24 season, Wieczysta went on to win five out of the next seven games played.
 On 18 August, despite being only one point behind group IV leaders Siarka Tarnobrzeg, Musiał was sacked and replaced with former Wieczysta player Sławomir Peszko.

-On 18 May 2024, following a 1–0 win over Świdniczanka Świdnik, and with second-placed Siarka Tarnobrzeg losing their game hours later, Wieczysta secured promotion to the II liga, three rounds before the end of the season.
+On 18 May 2024, following a 1–0 win over Świdniczanka Świdnik, and with second-placed Siarka Tarnobrzeg losing their game hours later, Wieczysta secured promotion to the II liga (third tier of the Polish football system), three rounds before the end of the season.

 In the 2024–25 II liga, despite a significant budget advantage and finishing the first half of the season four points behind leaders, Wieczysta were unable to claim an automatic promotion spot.
-On 15 June 2025, they won their second successive promotion after beating Chojniczanka Chojnice 2–0 in the promotion play-off final.
+On 15 June 2025, they won their promotion to I liga (Poland's second tier) after beating Chojniczanka Chojnice 2–0 in the promotion play-off final.

+At the end of the 2025–26 season, Wieczysta secured a spot in the I liga promotion play-offs having finished in third place.
+They beat Polonia Warsaw 3–2 in the play-off semi-finals to reach the final against Chrobry Głogów.
+On 31 May 2026, Wieczysta beat Chrobry 2–1 to secure promotion to the Ekstraklasa for the first time, their third consecutive promotion.